Using multitudinous big words in your writing will make you a sesquipedalian writer.

 Writers need to excogitate before they ameliorate a text with interminable and convoluted lexis.

-Or in other words, if you have an irrational fear of big words, writers need to think before using them.
+Or, in other words, if you have an irrational fear of long words, writers need to think before using them.

 In fact, there is a word for the fear of long words.
 It is hippopotomonstrosesquipedaliophobia.